sergiy79/codecombat/Scribes.md

 1. Update our base localization file, /app/locale/en.coffee, to add or update any localization keys you created or changed in the template.
 If the text change is large, it's best to change to a new key and delete the old key, so that the Diplomats know to translate it into our 45+ languages.
 Otherwise, if the change is small, you can just update the existing key's text, and it'll change in English and still be translated in the other languages, but they might not notice and update it for most of them.

+Let's say you wanted to update [this text](https://github.com/codecombat/codecombat/blob/master/app/templates/contribute/adventurer.jade#L17-L22).

+     p(data-i18n="contribute.adventurer_introduction")
+     | Let's be clear about your role: you are the tank.
+You're going to take heavy damage.
+     | We need people to try out brand-new levels and help identify how to make things better.
+     | The pain will be enormous; making good games is a long process and no one gets
+     | it right the first time.
+     | If you can endure and have a high constitution score, then this class might be for you.